 Preventing Child Abuse and Neglect

 Provides information on how communities and individual citizens can strengthen families, protect children, and prevent child abuse and neglect.

 What Is Child Abuse and Neglect?
 Recognizing the Signs and Symptoms

 Outlines the legal definition of child abuse and neglect, the different types of abuse and neglect, and the signs and symptoms of abuse and neglect.
 Resources about the impact of trauma on well-being also are included in this factsheet.

 What Is Child Welfare?
 A Guide for Health-Care Professionals

-Provides health-care professionals—including pediatricians, family practice providers, hospital nurses, school nurses, urgent care clinicians, and other health-care professionals—with an overview of the field of child welfare and suggests ways that health-care professionals and child welfare workers can work together to promote better outcomes for children and families involved with child welfare, including children in foster care.
+Provides health-care professionals—including pediatricians, family practice providers, hospital nurses, school nurses, and urgent care clinicians—with an overview of the field of child welfare and suggests ways that health-care professionals and child welfare workers can work together to promote better outcomes for children and families involved with child welfare, including children in foster care.
 Links to resources are also included.

 (Back to Top)